 West Portsmouth is a very small town located in the state of Ohio.
 With a population of 2,928 people and just one neighborhood, West Portsmouth is the 390th largest community in Ohio.

-When you are in West Portsmouth, you'll notice that it is more blue-collar than most other communities in America.
-41.69% of West Portsmouth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+West Portsmouth is a blue-collar town, with 41.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, West Portsmouth is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in West Portsmouth who work in sales jobs (10.05%), healthcare (9.98%), and office and administrative support (8.12%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, West Portsmouth is worth considering.